Alternative Dispute Resolution

 - The relationship between the parties isn’t overly damaged.

 - The process resolves the dispute quickly.

-Arbitration is a process by which a neutral third-party or panel considers the evidence presented by the parties and makes a decision that may be binding or non-binding, according to statute, rule, or the prior agreement of the parties.
-It is often successful in resolving commercial disputes and personal injury matters, as well as in negotiating labor & employment disagreements.
+Arbitration is a process by which a neutral third-party or panel considers the evidence presented by the parties and makes a decision that may be binding or non-binding, according to statute, rule, or the parties’ prior agreement.
+It is often successful in resolving commercial disputes and personal injury matters and negotiating labor & employment disagreements.